What is Falconry?

 The largest birds of prey with long and wide wings and massive talons for grabbing prey.
 Booted Eagles have legs and feet covered with feathers.
 Includes; Golden and Bald Eagles.

 How Hawkeye Uses Falconry:

 Hawkeye Bird and Animal Control uses Falconry as natural and humane way to control behavioural patterns of pest birds such as gulls (seagulls), pigeons, geese, sparrows and starlings.
 Falconry takes advantage of the natural relationship between predators and their prey.
 Raptors are trained to scare and chase pest birds from an area, and the pest birds quickly learn that that area is not safe for them.
-Falconry provides faster and longer-lasting bird control when compared with other 'scare' methods such as electronic noise makers, shooting or trapping.
-Falconry is truly natures ways for bird control.
+Falconry provides faster and longer-lasting bird control results when compared with other 'scare' methods such as electronic noise makers, shooting or trapping.
+Falconry is truly nature's way of bird control.